-Among adults, resistance training, as compared to control interventions, reduces LDL-C, TG, and non-HDL-C by 6 mg/dL to 9 mg/dL on average and has no effect on HDL-C. Typical interventions shown to reduce LDL-C, TG, and non-HDL-C and have no effect on HDL-C include resistance physical activity programs that average 24 weeks in duration and include ≥3 days/week, 9 exercises performed for 3 sets and 11 repetitions at an average intensity of 70% of 1-maximal repetition.
+Among adults, resistance training, compared with control interventions, reduces LDL-C, triglycerides, and non-HDL-C by 6-9 mg/dL on average and has no effect on HDL-C. Typical interventions shown to reduce LDL-C, triglycerides, and non-HDL-C and to have no effect on HDL-C include resistance physical activity programs that average 24 wk duration and include ≥3 d/wk, with 9 exercises performed for 3 sets and 11 repetitions at an average intensity of 70% of 1 maximal repetition.
+Strength of Evidence: Low review was identified.
+A qualitative review of clinical trials-randomized, nonrandomized, and uncontrolled studies-examined resistance exercise training in relation to metabolic health among patients with type 2 diabetes (127).
+Ten of these studies assessed BP.
+Investigators concluded that resistance exercise training resulted in beneficial changes in systolic BP, with benefits in diastolic BP observed less frequently.
+(The magnitude of reduction was not specified.)
+Thus, the review of evidence did not provide consistent evidence on resistance exercise training for BP reduction.

-ES indicates evidence statements: HDL-C, high-density lipoprotein- cholesterol; LDL-C, low-density lipoprotein-cholesterol; and TG, triglycerides.
+ES indicates evidence statement; HDL-C, high-density lipoprotein cholesterol; and LDL-C, low-density lipoprotein cholesterol.